itsmebinyourbae/WikiSearch/README.md

 # WikiSearch
-WikiSearch is a mini version of WikiPedia, created with Python Program.
+WikiSearch is a short project version of WikiPedia, created with Python Program by Andika Bintang.